The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-We plot the positive parity projection $P^+$ (Eq.~\ref{eq_parity}), and the negative parity around-an-axis $P^-_{\vec{p}_k}$.
+We plot the positive parity projection $P^+$, Eq.~\eqref{eq:parity}, and the negative parity around-an-axis $P^-_{\vec{p}_k}$, Eq.~\eqref{eq:parity_axis}.
 We do not plot a projected wave-function if its weight is less than $10^{-5}$.
-However, we need to stress that the overlapping procedure used for extracting ground and excited states out of the iterative procedure (section~\ref{subsec_iter}) can also introduce numerical artefacts affecting excited states.
+However, we need to stress that the overlapping procedure used for extracting ground and excited states out of the iterative procedure (see subsection~\ref{subsec:iterative_procedure}) can also introduce numerical artefacts affecting excited states.

-This section is organized as follows: In subsection~\ref{subsec_ex_relativ}, we study the convergence of the relativistic $H_{K}^{(3)}$ kinetic term.
+This section is organized as follows: We start with the Coulomb potential.
+In subsection~\ref{subsec:rel_kin_term}, we study the convergence of the relativistic kinetic term $H_{K}^{(3)}$.
 A selection of wave-functions at different $\tau$ is shown, as well as the evolution of the energies and the weights of the parity projections for each state.
-In subsection~\ref{subsec_ex_nonrelativ}, we compare the non-relativistic kinetic terms $H_{K}^{(0)}$ (FDTD based), $H_{K}^{(1)}$, and $H_{K}^{(2)}$ (both FFT based).
-In subsection~\ref{subsec_ex_relativ_vs_nonrelativ_high_mass}, we increase the reduced mass to $M=3$~GeV, and compare the relativistic kinetic term $H_{K}^{(3)}$ with the non-relativistic one $H_{K}^{(2)}$.
-In subsection~\ref{subsec_ex_increase_volume}, we compare the non-relativistic kinetic terms $H_{K}^{(0)}$ (FDTD based) with $H_{K}^{(2)}$ (FFT based) at an increased lattice volume using $N=128$.
-In subsection~\ref{subsec_ex_parity_fixing}, we study the parity fixing machinery of \texttt{quantumfdtd}, for both symmetrization and anti-symmetrization.
+In subsection~\ref{subsec:comp_non_rel_kin_terms}, we compare the non-relativistic kinetic terms $H_{K}^{(0)}$ (FDTD based), $H_{K}^{(1)}$, and $H_{K}^{(2)}$ (both FFT-based) to one another.
+We additionally compare $H_{K}^{(0)}$ with $H_{K}^{(2)}$ at an increased lattice volume using $N = 128$.
+In subsection~\ref{subsec:comp_high_mass}, we increase the reduced mass to $M = 3$~GeV, and compare the relativistic kinetic term $H_{K}^{(3)}$ with the non-relativistic one $H_{K}^{(2)}$.
+In subsection~\ref{subsec:parity_fixing}, we study the parity fixing machinery of \texttt{quantumfdtd}, for both symmetrization and anti-symmetrization.
 We use the non-relativistic kinetic term $H_{K}^{(0)}$ (FDTD) as an example.
-Finally, in subsection~\ref{subsec_conv_conditions}, we summarize the convergence conditions and numerical behavior of the program.
+We then switch to the harmonic oscillator potential and study the relativistic kinetic term $H_{K}^{(3)}$ in subsection~\ref{subsec:rel_kin_term_harmonic}.
+Finally, in subsection~\ref{subsec:convergence_conditions}, we summarize the convergence conditions and numerical behavior of the program.